patrickdanger/grid_stylus/Readme.md

 Consider the following standard (:P) page setup.
 Notice the elements classed as "clear" below, these are a vestige of platform normalization in the original 960.gs codebase.
+While a violation of the strict semantic principles I arbitrarily professed above, they are highly recommended (you can read more about them at [960.gs][1]).

 	<!DOCTYPE html>
 	<html>